r3wald/espurna-wiki/Hardware-NEO-COOLCAM-NAS-WR01W.md

 ![NEO COOLCAM - Pads](images/flashing/neo-coolcam-nas-wr01w-pads.jpg)

 ## Connectivity and build flags
+Use an UART board for serial connection and flashing.
+Connect wires as follows:
+* Board - UART
+* GND - GND
+* 3.3V - 3.3V
+* RXD0 - TX (note crossing rx to tx)
+* TXD0 - RX (note crossing tx to rx)
+* GPIO0 - GND (Disconnect after flashing)

+Note from other users:
-Connection GPIO0 to GND did not help - flashing did not work.
+* Connection GPIO0 to GND did not help - flashing did not work.
 I had also to connect RST pad to 3.3V.
 After that - flashing worked perfectly even without RST connected to 3.3 V (from second flash)

 ## Important build flags.